eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 ### Don’t name things SUT

 Stay away from using the name `sut` such as in variables.
-While it makes perfect sense when writing the test I find that when I come back later, or when reviewing an isolated delta it is easy to make misstakes on what is being tested.
+While it makes perfect sense when writing the test, I find that when I come back later, or when reviewing an isolated delta it is easy to make mistakes on what is being tested.
 It might be that the test file is too large, but I still think spelling out what it is you are testing improves readability.

 ### Put your test first

 Do not put class member declarations, test-fixtures, helper functions, `beforeEach/afterEach` at the top of the class body.
-A future developer, or future you, is primarily interested in reading the test and not boilerplate and setup.
-Put the most relavant first and everything else at the end of the class / file.
+A future developer, or future you, are primarily interested in reading the test and not boilerplate and setup.
+Put the most relevant first and everything else at the end of the class / file.

 And for shared helpers I find Scala package object to be a great container.